HVML/HVML-Docs/en/brief-introduction-to-hvml-en.md

 front-end technologies in the C/C++ runtime environment, but also use HVML as a general script language.

-This article describes the reason we design HVML, and the main features of HVML.
+In this article, we describe the design and the implementation of HVML.

 ## 1) Introduction